-2. Interrelation of WBS and the Functional Organization.
+2. Integration of WBS and the Functional Organization.
 The CWBS helps define and organize the work to be performed by logical work subdivision.
 The contractor's organizational structure should reflect the way the people who will accomplish the work have been organized.
-To assign specific work responsibility, the CWBS and organizational structure should be interrelated with each other; that is, functional responsibility is established for performing identified units of work.
-This interrelationship may occur at any level, but the Criteria require that the integration exist both at the total contract level and at the level where performance of work is managed.
+To assign specific work responsibility, the CWBS and organizational structure should be integrated with each other; that is, functional responsibility is established for performing identified units of work.
+This integration may occur at any level, but the CSCSC require that the integration exist both at the total contract level and at the level where performance of work is managed.
 Other natural points of integration may occur as a result of the manner in which the contractor's scheduling, budgeting, work authorization, estimating and performance measurement systems interface with each other and with the CWBS.
 Figure 2 depicts integration between the CWBS, the organization, and the different systems using typical contractor systems documentation.
-This Figure also refers to subsequent related Figures that provide further insight on systems integration.
+This figure also refers to subsequent related figures that provide further insight on systems integration.
+3. Establishment of Cost Accounts.
+The assignment of lower level CWBS elements to responsible lower level functional managers provides a key point for management control purposes and cost collection.
+The lowest CWBS level at which organizational responsibility for individual CWBS elements exists is referred to as the cost account level.
+At this level, actual costs are accumulated and variances are identified, that is, performance measurement is conducted.
+Some contractors may choose to collect costs and access performance variances at a still lower level.